Blog

 You.
 You on the mat half-heartedly reaching for your toes.
 That is not a warm up.
 You KNOW that’s not a warm up.
 A good warm up increases your core body temperature, and prepares your body for the circus misery/joy you’re about to encounter.
 Are you sweating a teensy bit?
 No?
 You’re not warm.
 Get with the jumping jacks.

 A good warm up is a swell idea ALL the time, but ESPECIALLY in a bazillion degrees below zero weather.
-Not sure what one looks like?
-Click here.
-You can also get your heart rate up by doing ridiculous dance sequences from the Fitness Marshall!
+Need suggestions?
+You can get your heart rate up by doing ridiculous dance sequences from the Fitness Marshall!

 *Note: don’t rely on your teacher to give you all the warm up you personally need – your body is unique, and it’s your responsibility to take good care of it.
 I arrive 20-30 minutes before handstand or aerial class to warm up my (many, many) creaky bits.